Concussed hawk rescued on Taconic State Parkway

 LAGRANGE — Drivers on the Taconic State Parkway were slowed last weekend by an unusual winged pedestrian.

 On Sept.
 14, a state Department of Transportation highway maintenance crew was removing brush from the side of the Parkway in the town of LaGrange when they noticed southbound traffic slowing down and backing up.
-The culprit was an injured hawk walking along the open left driving lane, said Ryan Wilson, a DOT highway maintenance supervisor and part of the crew that rescued the raptor.
+The culprit was an injured walking along the open left driving lane, said Ryan Wilson, a DOT highway maintenance supervisor and part of the crew that rescued the raptor.

 When the crew approached the bird, they saw cars driving around it.
 The hawk didn’t try to fly away but just stared at them, Wilson said.